-Blanchard's framework does, indeed, admit cases for which deficit finance can Pareto improve from an ex-ante perspective.
-But the calibrations required for such an outcome stretch reality.
-Under close inspection, it is clear why low safe rates are not a clear invitation to run deficits.
+Blanchard's framework does, indeed, admit cases of ex-ante efficient deficits.
+But the calibrations required for such outcomes are implausible.
+Under close inspection, it is clear why low safe rates are generally not an invitation to run deficits.
 Low safe rates signal a strong demand for safety.
-This need is directly addressed via systematic risk-sharing, not intergenerational redistribution.
+This need is directly addressed via bilateral intergenerational risk sharing, not unilateral transfers to early generations.
 Blanchard (2019)'s model is a two-period, OLG model with aggregate risk.
-In such models, Pareto-improving, governmentorganized, intergenerational risk-sharing policy is ripe for the picking given the inability of the living to trade with the unborn.
+In such models, Pareto-improving, government-organized, intergenerational risk-sharing policy seems attractive given the inability of the living to trade with the unborn.
 Our decomposition of policy impacts on ex-ante utility into risk-neutral and risk-sharing factors identifies the potential Pareto gains available from risk-sharing.
-In contrast, even crude, government-organized intergenerational risk-sharing - transfers running from the young to the old and vice versa depending on the economy's current and prior states - can materially improve current and future generations' ex-ante utility.
+Indeed, even crude intergenerational risk-sharing - transfers running from the young to the old and vice versa depending on the economy's current and prior states - can materially improve current and future generations' ex-ante utility.
 As for deficits, when they Pareto improve, they do so serendipitously - not because they are designed to solve the problem at hand, namely addressing missing private financial markets, but because they too can share risk under very special conditions.
 But, as we show, once proper risk-sharing policy is in place, deficit finance provides no further scope for sharing risk.

-We also explore deficit finance in an international context.
-In such settings, the crowding out of domestic saving translates less than one for one into reduced domestic investment.
+We also explore deficit finance in open economies where domestic spending crowds out domestic capital less than one for one.
 This limits the reduction in domestic wages, albeit at the price of lower foreign wages.
-On the other hand, moving to an open economy raises the prospect of mutually beneficial international risk sharing.
-Yet, here again, improved risk-sharing, in this case, both between generations and between countries, not systematic redistribution from the young to the old or from foreign to domestic residents, may be best suited for achieving a Pareto improvement.
-In sum, our paper's message is clear.
+This said, moving to an open economy raises the prospect of mutually beneficial international risk sharing.
+Yet, here again, improved risk-sharing both between generations and between countries, not systematic redistribution from the young to the old or from foreign to domestic residents, underlies Pareto improvements.
+Our paper's message is clear.
 When interest rates go low, government risk-sharing, not deficit finance, provides the likely path to economic efficiency.